 But then, something lovely happened.

 As each child took their turn, their words reminded us of something far bigger than activities.
-They talked about meeting new friends, feeling safe, being creative, and having “a place where you can just be yourself.”
+They talked about meeting new friends, feeling safe, being creative, and having a place where they can just be themselves.

 In their own natural, honest way, they captured exactly why our team shows up every day.